-Contemplative science has long been a compassionate, culturally sensitive method for improving mindfulness and all-health outcomes.
-And the use of contemplative science in prenatal care, specifically yoga, has enormous potential and a growing evidence-base that can ameliorate this crisis.
+However, contemplative science has long been a compassionate, culturally sensitive method for improving mindfulness and all-health outcomes.
+And the use of contemplative science, specifically yoga, in prenatal health has enormous potential and a growing evidence-base that can ameliorate this crisis.

 Yoga offers an evolutionary paradigm-shift that modernizes standard biomedical prenatal and postpartum care, through the WHO and IOM-endorsed lens of biopsychosocial practice.3 Even more is yoga, when informed by rehabilitative science, can advance the creative dialogue of rehabilitation and yoga practice, paving the way for yoga to become an innovative best-care practice in prenatal and postpartum rehabilitative care.